 This is a good rule of thumb no matter where you are operating!
 Take time to understand how they work, what they need, and what potential barriers they face in receiving your grant, implementing it, and reporting on it.
 This is especially true if you are funding healthcare organizations and hospitals, as they are busy dealing with a pandemic and shouldn’t be expected to respond to your requests within a day.

 Use an Equivalency Determination If You Can

-Speaking of flexibility, if you can, now is a good time to conduct an equivalency determination on your nonprofit partners.
-Since equivalency determinations allow for you to provide general operating support grants, using an ED will make sure your nonprofit partner can operate in crisis mode effectively.
-NGOsource, a repository of ED certificates, can make this process fast and simplified.
+Speaking of flexibility: if you can, now is a good time to conduct an equivalency determination on your nonprofit partners.
+Since equivalency determinations allow you to provide general operating support grants, using an ED will make sure your nonprofit partner can operate in crisis mode effectively.
+NGOsource, a repository of ED certificates, can simplify this process.